|

 It's a very small camera, but I can use it while wearing relatively thick ski gloves, so that's an indication of

+its friendly user interface.
 I bought this camera because I have been very impressed with Ricoh's GR1 film camera, particularly

 with the image quality of the GR1's 28mm lens.
 I was hoping for a camera that would be a digital version of the GR1.